-The Committee on Foreign Relations having had under consideration the bill (S. 693) to amend the Foreign Agents Registration Act of 1938, as amended, and for other purposes, reports the same favorably to the Senate with amendments and recommends that the bill as amended be passed.
+The Committee on the Judiciary, to whom was referred the bill (S. 693) to amend the Foreign Agents Registration Act of 1938, as amended, having considered the same, report favorably thereon with amendments and recommend that the bill do pass.